yamaguchi-mari/app-building-for-chainguard-csms/README.md

-# App Building for Chainguard TSMs
+# App Building for Chainguard CSMs

 Purpose of this class material is to soft ramp foundational computer concepts for technical facing Chainguard ICs and managers, in workshop format.